Code-Institute-Submissions/mariabelenpitriqueo-Milestone-2-Project/README.md

 -**Home Page**: This section opens when the game ends, either winning or losing, and allows you to return to the main page.

+### Automated Testing
+- During the project and before submitting the content I did all my commits manually.

  ### Validator